mohsinraza-fdev/mohsinraza-fdev/README.md

 👋 Hi there!
 I'm Mohsin

-💻 Software Engineer with over 4 years of experience in developing mobile and web applications using Flutter and Dart.
-I am passionate about creating seamless and user-friendly applications that make a difference.
+💻 I'm a passionate software engineer who enjoys creating smooth, user-friendly mobile and web applications.
+While I work with a variety of tools and technologies, I often lean on Flutter and Dart to build efficient, high-quality solutions that make a real difference for users.

 🔧 Expertise:
 - Flutter & Dart